LukeCallahan/code-review-3/README.md

 Code: wordReplacer("14");
 Expected Output: [1, 4]

-Test: "It should cycle through each element of the array and display any 3's with "Won't you be my neighbor".
+Test: "It should cycle through each element of the array and replace any 3's with "Won't you be my neighbor".
+Code: wordReplacer("13");
+Expected Output: [1, Won't you be my neighbor]

+Test: "It should cycle through each element of the array and replace any 2's with "boop".
 Code: wordReplacer("13");
 Expected Output: [1, Won't you be my neighbor]